c

 1. (IPA) voiceless palatal plosive.

-May stand in for palatalized [kʲ], [tʲ], or as a more economical transcription of [t͡ʃ] or a similar ch-like sound.
+May stand in for palatalized [kʲ], [tʲ], or as a more economical transcription of [t͜ʃ] or a similar ch-like sound.

-2. (NAPA) the IPA affricate [t͡s].
+2. (NAPA, UPA) the IPA affricate [t͜s].

 Synonym: ȼ

-3. (superscript ⟨ᶜ⟩) A common ad hoc convention for the sound of Semitic ayin, resembling both Somali c and Semiticist ⟨ʿ⟩.
+4. (superscript ⟨ᶜ⟩) A common rendering of the Semitic ayin, graphically resembling both Somali c and Semiticist ⟨ʿ⟩.

 Etymology 2

-Lower case form of upper case roman numeral C, a standardization of Ɔ and C because the latter happens to be an abbreviation of Latin centum (hundred), from abbreviation of ƆIC, an alternate form of >I<, from tally stick markings resembling Ж (a superimposed X and I), from the practice of designating each tenth X notch with an extra cut.
+Lower case form of upper case roman numeral C, a standardization of Ɔ and C because the latter happens to be an abbreviation of Latin centum (hundred), from abbreviation of ƆIC, an alternative form of >I<, from tally stick markings resembling Ж (a superimposed X and I), from the practice of designating each tenth X notch with an extra cut.

 Alternative forms